Last updated: June 19, 2026

 |---|---|---|

-| Photo ID | Court, benefits, shelter, school, health care | Ask about other proof if it is missing. |
+| Photo ID | Court, benefits, shelter, school, health care. | Ask about other proof if it is missing. |

-| Children’s birth certificates | Benefits, school, child care, custody issues | Copies may be enough to start some requests. |
+| Children’s papers | Benefits, school, child care, custody questions. | Copies may be enough to start some requests. |

-| Income proof | SNAP, WV WORKS, child care, Medicaid | Say if income stopped because you left. |
+| Income proof | SNAP, WV WORKS, child care, Medicaid. | Say if income stopped because you left. |

-| Rent, utility, shutoff, or eviction papers | Housing, LIEAP, emergency help, legal aid | Save notice dates and court dates. |
+| Rent or utility papers | Housing, LIEAP, emergency help, legal aid. | Save notice dates and court dates. |

-| Protective order or police report | School safety, housing requests, legal help | Do not share copies with unsafe people. |
+| Protective order | School safety, housing requests, legal help. | Do not share copies with unsafe people. |

-| Messages, photos, medical papers | Court, legal aid, victim compensation | Store only where it is safe. |
+| Messages or photos | Court, legal aid, victim compensation. | Store only where it is safe. |

 Common mistakes to avoid

 - Missing court dates.
 If you cannot attend, call the court or Legal Aid right away.
-Do not assume the order will stay in place.

 - Not telling offices about safety.
 Benefits, child support, housing, and school offices may handle information differently when they know safety is involved.